 - Breath evenly and relax in the pose for as long as comfortable.

-To get up, carefully push yourself up onto your elbows.
-From there, push up onto your hands then gently lift your buttocks to unwind one leg at a time.
+- To come out of Reclining Hero Pose, carefully push yourself up onto your elbows.
+From there, push up onto your hands.
+Then, gently lift your buttocks to unwind one leg at a time.

-As with Virasana, you can practice Supta Virasana with one leg straight out in front instead of having both legs folded.
-You can place a pad under the shins.
-You can also use a cushion under the sit bones, as long as you don’t try to lie all the way back to the floor.
+- As with Virasana, you can practice Supta Virasana with one leg straight out in front instead of having both legs folded.
+For additional balance in Half Reclining Hero Pose, place a pad under the shins.
+You can also use a cushion under the sit bones, just don’t try to lie all the way back to the floor.

-Another alternative, useful for building the hip extension range needed to recline in Hero, is to practice Half Bow or Bow Pose (Lying on the stomach, catching one or both feet in hand behind the back.)
+- Another alternative—to improve hip extension range needed in Reclined Hero Pose—is to practice Half Bow or Bow Pose.
+For this pose, you’ll lie on your stomach, catching one or both feet in hand behind the back.